RoyVoetman/laravel-flash-alerts/README.md

 ## Usage

 If the middleware is registered and a `store`, `update` or `destory` method has been successfully executed.
-A success message will be flashed in the current session under the key `alert`.
+A message will be flashed in the current session under the key `alert`.

 If the current session has a message under the key `warning` or an exception is thrown, the request will not be considered successful.